overlookmotel/livepack/README.md

 export default function timesTen(n){return n*10}
 ```

-`src/shared.js` has been split up. `timesTen` is used by both entry points, so has been placed in a shared chunk.
+`src/shared.js` has been split up. `timesTen` is used by both entry points, so has been placed in a common chunk.
 But `double` and `triple` are inlined into the entry points that use them, since they're not shared.
 So each entry point doesn't need to import any code it doesn't use.

 You can customize how code is split to optimize caching (see [below](#split)).